SplendidStrontium/splendidstrontium.github.io/_drafts/sabertooth.md

 Embarrased to have become useless to his tribe, the last TwinFang wandered until he found the largest valley he had ever seen; trees and brushes only feathered the horizon.
 There, he laid down and without his children to keep him warm or blood to fill his heart, he took again to despair.

+He wept.
+With one ear to the sky, he wept until he drowned in his own tears.
+He wept until the waters flowed from him, creating a great lake that all the animals could drink from.
+TwinFang's clan searched for him, but found only his lake.
+He had gone to the void beyond.

+There he met the Greatmother of all Landwalkers.
+She was moved as she had not been in countless generations; but she knew that TwinFang's clan could not live on.
+She showed him the devastation their wars had wrought and he was shocked.
+He had not known that he was the last of his kind to walk the earth.
+She damned him for letting himself fall to misery while his tribe suffered without a leader.
+For this, she took from him his tears and spread them across the ground, making grass grow again.

+But TwinFang fought back.

 <center>~</center>

 <span class="sb-nav-prev"><a href="{{ '4' | prepend: site.baseurl }}">Yesterday</a></span>